Rotational enhancement and stability of protoquark stars during thermal evolution: Conclusion

-This work presents the first systematic investigation of rigidly rotating protoquark stars based on isentropic EOS within the DDQM framework.
-By constructing sequences of equilibrium configurations across four distinct evolutionary stages, from hot, lepton-rich matter to cold, catalyzed quark matter, we quantified the combined impact of thermal evolution and rotation on the global structure and key observables of these objects.
-Our results show that rotation substantially enhances the maximum stable mass, equatorial radius, angular momentum, moment of inertia, and quadrupole deformation, with mass increases reaching up to $\sim 40\%$ at the Keplerian limit (see the $\rm M_{max}$ in \cref{Mass_tab}).
+Our results show that rotation substantially enhances the maximum stable mass, equatorial radius, angular momentum, moment of inertia, and quadrupole deformation, with mass increases reaching up to $\sim 40\%$ (independent of the model parameterization) at the Keplerian limit (see $\rm M_{max}$ data in Tabs.~\ref{Mass_tab} and \ref{Mass_tab1}).
 The ratio of rotational kinetic to gravitational binding energy approaches $T_{\rm kin}/|W| \simeq 0.18$--$0.19$, indicating an increased susceptibility to non-axisymmetric instabilities and potential gravitational-wave emission.
-At fixed rotation, thermal evolution introduces systematic trends: as the stars cool and deleptonize, they become more compact and their global rotational quantities decrease (see figs.~\ref{Mass_Rep} to \ref{Mass_Rez} and the results summary on \cref{Mass_tab}).
+At fixed rotation, thermal evolution introduces systematic trends: as the stars cool and deleptonize, they become more compact and their global rotational quantities decrease (see figs.~\ref{Mass_Rep} to \ref{Mass_Rez} and the results summary on Tabs.~\ref{Mass_tab} and \ref{Mass_tab1}).

-The mass--radius relations demonstrate that hot protoquark stars are significantly larger than their cold counterparts, while rotation shifts the sequences to higher masses and radii.
-When both effects are included, a single QM EOS can accommodate current observational constraints from massive and large-radius compact stars (PSR~J0740+6620) to a less massive supernova remnant HESS~J1731--347 (see \cref{Mass_Rep}).
-The thermal and rotational analyses further reveal that softer EOS at early stages lead to lower Keplerian frequencies, whereas cooling and stiffening allow colder configurations to sustain faster absolute rotation.
+The mass--radius relations demonstrate that hot proto-QSs are significantly larger than their cold counterparts, while rotation shifts the sequences to higher masses and radii.
+The softer EOS parameterization is consistent with the observational constraints from GW170817, PSR J0030+0451, PSR~J0740+6620, and HESS~J1731--347, whereas the stiffer parameterization agrees only with HESS~J1731--347 and PSR~J0740+6620 (see the dashed curves for the soft configuration and the solid curves for the stiffer configuration in \cref{Mass_Rep}).
+The thermal and rotational analyses further reveal that softer EOS parameterization at the early stage leads to lower Keplerian frequencies, whereas cooling and stiffening allow colder configurations to sustain faster absolute rotation.
 Distinctive trends emerge in key rotational observables.
 The moment of inertia, angular momentum, and quadrupole moment are strongly amplified in hot, rapidly rotating configurations, while the polar redshift is systematically reduced by centrifugal support and thermal expansion.
 The complete energy decomposition highlights how the balance between gravitational potential, internal, binding, and rotational energies evolves with both temperature and spin, providing complementary insight beyond standard bulk observables (see \cref{MassxT_Ree}).